 A simple dish with a lot of punch.

 Tomatoes are very special fruits, very versatile ingredients that match well both with so many cooking methods and with a variety of other ingredients.
 Can you imagine a world without the humble tomato?

 This recipe is very simple, paring it back to the basics.
 Yet the result, as so often is the case, is outstanding.
 Bake a double batch and use the left over tomatoes in salads, sauces and soups, using them whole, chopped or pureeing them for their intended use.

 The tomatoes can be cooked in the oven or in or on a BBQ.
 It is a perfect vehicle for home grown organic tomatoes.
 In autumn, serve with grilled polenta and a salad.

-Feel free to browse our Tomato recipes here and here.
-Our favourite is Tomato Kurma.
-Or you might like to browse BBQ recipes here and here.
-Check out our easy Autumn recipes here and here.
+Feel free to browse our Tomato recipes and BBQ recipes.
+Check out our easy Mid Autumn recipes too.

 Continue reading “Oven Baked Tomatoes”

 More’ish, this dish will not last long in your kitchen

 Who doesn’t like tandoor-style dishes?
 Although we can’t normally have a tandoor oven at home, cooking tandoor dishes in the oven or on the stove top, even on the BBQ, is very possible.
 These Tandoor Potatoes are amazing – don’t expect them to last very long in your kitchen.
 A perfect snack, or a side dish for your meal.